To solve real problems, by writing excellent software.

 Wrote, revised, and maintained a simple application logging infrastructure.

-Wrote a generic implementation of HTTP 1.0 in COBOL, using IBM modules that implement TCP/IP and DNS.
+Wrote a generic implementation of HTTP 1.0 in COBOL, using IBM modules for TCP/IP and DNS.

 HTML - in ASP.NET applications, as simple proof-of-concept demonstrations, and even generation of raw HTML pages out of COBOL.
 Also a few side-project websites (like onetimepad.glitch.me).